 We developed a 25-question knowledge test on one company’s retirement benefits and investment education principles.
-It has been placed online, and each month several hundred employees are randomly invited to visit the site.
-At the end of the test, respondents can view their results and see how well they did.
-Over an 18-month period, the
+It has been placed online, and each month several hundred employees are randomly invited to

 The difficulty with quick polls that appear on your intranet home page or your external web site is how to interpret your results.
 The main thing to realize is that these surveys are not based on a representative sample of your total audience.